What is M-Pesa?

 M-PESA has proved that the most basic mobile phone can be turned into a lifeline; a device that can keep you connected in more ways than we ever thought possible just over a decade ago.
 Increased mobile money transactions have brought the need of more innovation in M-PESA.
 We have partnered with a range of organisations to come up with innovative solutions to their challenges.

-In Tanzania for example, where the cost of travel prevents many people from getting the medical care they need, one non-governmental organisation (NGO), Comprehensive Community Based Rehabilitation in Tanzania, has used M-Pesa to send patients the money to pay for their travel to its hospital.
+In Tanzania for example, where the cost of travel prevents many people from getting the medical care they need, one non-governmental organisation (NGO), Comprehensive Community Based Rehabilitation, has used M-Pesa to send patients the money to pay for their travel to its hospital.

-In Kenya and Tanzania, M-Kopa Solar has connected hundreds of thousands of homes to affordable solar power, who would not otherwise had had electricity for lighting or cooking.
+In Kenya and Tanzania, M-Kopa Solar has connected hundreds of thousands of off-grid homes to affordable solar powered electricity for lighting, cooking and charging their mobile phones.
 Since the initial outlay for the solar kit is unaffordable for most households, through M-Pesa customers make small daily payments to M-Kopa, paying off the cost of the kit over the course of a year.
 The solar system is then fully owned by the household who can continue to use it for free.